-Online vs. on campus: One of the most significant factors to consider is the format through which the degree program is delivered.
+Online vs. on-campus: One of the most significant factors to consider is the delivery format of the degree program.
 Some BSW programs can be completed online.
 Others are offered on campus, providing students with hands-on learning opportunities.
 If you are a working professional, the flexibility in scheduling that comes with an online program could be just what you need.
 On the other hand, you may find that an on-campus degree program is the best way to remain engaged.

 Bachelor of Social Work (BSW)